AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/manage-deleted-items/view-restored-items.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: manage-deleted-items
-title: View restored item
+title: View Restored Items
 description: As an Adobe Workfront administrator or a user with a Plan license, you can view which projects, tasks, issues, and documents have been restored in the past 7 days.
 feature: System Setup and Administration
 role: Admin
+author: Lisa
 exl-id: 0c0fc9df-23eb-4a2b-a5b0-6dbd742e8238
 ---
-# View restored item
+# View restored items

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **</p>